Deccan Charters: History

-In April 2017, Deccan charters bid for and won 34 regional Indian routes under the UDAN scheme.
-Operating under the brand name Air Deccan, it will commence operations in December 2017 with flights between Mumbai and Nashik.
-Air Deccan will operate 19-seater Beechcraft 1900D turboprop aircraft that are suitable for short-haul flights.
-The airline has plans to connect Delhi, Mumbai, Kolkata and Shillong to regional towns in the vicinity of these cities.

 Air Deccan

 In March 2017, the firm was awarded 21 regional air routes under the Indian Government's regional connectivity scheme, UDAN.
-Deccan Charters decided to use the popular Air Deccan brand to launch these services that will connect emerging towns across Indian states of Meghalaya, Mizoram and Tripura at affordable prices.
+Deccan Charters decided to use the popular Air Deccan brand to launch these services that will connect emerging towns across Indian states of Meghalaya, Mizoram and Tripura at affordable prices with 19-seater Beechcraft 1900D turboprop aircraft.

 Air Deccan received the scheduled commuter operator (SCO) permit from regulator Directorate General of Civil Aviation (DGCA) on 22 December 2017 and the first flight, DN 1320, took off for Jalgaon Airport, from the Chhatrapati Shivaji International Airport (CSIA) the following afternoon.
-In the first phase of operations, Air Deccan plans to connect to Jalgaon, Nashik and Kolhapur Airport from Mumbai and Pune Airport.
+In the first phase of operations, Air Deccan planned to connect to Jalgaon, Nashik and Kolhapur Airport from Mumbai and Pune Airport.

+However, it could not operate a large number of the RCS routes awarded to it due to the company's weak financials.
+Scheduled commercial operations were stopped in April 2020 due to the effects of the COVID-19 pandemic and the ensuing lockdown.